Crystalpkq/pkq-word-count-macro/README.md

-# Forge Hello World (Typescript)
+# Forge Word Count Macro for Confluence (Typescript)

-This project contains a Forge app written in Typescript that displays `Hello World!` in a Confluence macro.
+This project contains a Forge app written in Typescript to calculate the words in textarea in a Confluence macro.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.